golemfactory/golem-docs/docs/creators/javascript/quickstart.md

 ## Installing yagna requestor

-To start working with Golem network we need to install `yagna` daemon locally.
-In the simplest terms, the daemon allows you to communicate with Golem Network and perform operations on it.
+To start working with Golem network we need to install the `yagna` daemon on our local machine.
+In the simplest terms, the `yagna` daemon allows you to communicate with Golem Network and perform operations on it.
+A "Requestor" is what you are right now, someone who is renting computing resources on Golem Network.

 === "Easy installation"